The Gateway Pundit: False stories and conspiracy theories

-In July 2021, a spokesperson for Google said that the company had demonetized The Gateway Pundit's homepage and some of its articles, stating: "We have strict publisher policies that prohibit content promoting anti-vaccine theories, COVID-19 misinformation, and false claims about the 2020 U.S. Presidential election – and our enforcement can be as targeted as demonetizing a specific page.
-We already actioned the majority of pages shared from this report back in 2020 or early 2021 and similarly stopped serving ads on the site’s homepage last year.
+In July 2021, a spokesperson for Google said that the company had demonetized The Gateway Pundit's homepage and some of its articles: "We have strict publisher policies that prohibit content promoting anti-vaccine theories, COVID-19 misinformation, and false claims about the 2020 U.S. presidential election – and our enforcement can be as targeted as demonetizing a specific page.
+We already actioned the majority of pages shared from this report back in 2020 or early 2021 and similarly stopped serving ads on the site's homepage last year.
 We will continue to take appropriate action if new content is uploaded that violates our policies."

-In September 2021, Google demonetized the site.
-A Google spokesman stated: "We gave the Gateway Pundit ample notice to address persistent policy violations before we took action.
+In September 2021, Google demonetized the entire site.
+A Google spokesman said "We gave the Gateway Pundit ample notice to address persistent policy violations before we took action.
 We will not serve Google ads on the site until they can comply with our guidelines."
+The decision took place a few days ahead of the airing of a French documentary in which a Google representative was confronted with printouts of ads on the site.

 2016 election

 The Gateway Pundit promoted false rumors about voter fraud and Hillary Clinton's health.
 Specifically, rumors of Hillary Clinton's poor health were disseminated via The Gateway Pundit's articles entitled, "Breaking: 71% of Doctors Say Hillary Health Concerns Serious, Possibly Disqualifying!" and "Wow!
 Did Hillary Clinton Just Suffer a Seizure on Camera?"
 Regarding voter fraud, The Gateway Pundit published an unsubstantiated report during the 2016 presidential election from the Internet Research Agency, a Russian troll farm, claiming that Republicans had accused Broward County, Florida officials of tampering with mail-in ballots.